rehmatworks/serverpilot-letsencrypt/README.md

-# Let's Encrypt on Your ServerPilot Free Plan
+# Let's Encrypt on Your ServerPilot Servers
-Automate the installation of Let's Encrypt SSL on the free plan of ServerPilot
+Automate the installation of Let's Encrypt SSL on servers managed by ServerPilot.
+Both free and paid plans of ServerPilot are supported now.
+SSLs can be installed on all apps owned by serverpilot or any other user.

 #### Update: Now ***rwssl*** can install SSLs for all apps at once with a single command `rwssl -a`

 ## Getting started